Make an Entrance

 Next Steps

-Over the coming months, the design team will work with stakeholders, Neighbourhood Designers, and the wider community to develop proposals for consultation.
+Over the coming months, the design team will work with stakeholders, Neighbourhood Designers, and the wider community to develop proposals for consultation in April 2026.

-Board and BID members will be kept updated through regular reports, and we will share opportunities for input and advocacy as the project progresses.
+Board and BID members will be kept updated through regular reports, and we will share opportunities for input as the project progresses.

 Make an Entrance is funded by Camden Town Unlimited BID and CRP’s Healthy Streets Everyday II programme, with support from the Mayor of London.